Full name Philip Mustard

 2011 was his first full year as four-day captain (Dale Benkenstein took over the one-day role) and Mustard enjoyed a fine campaign, scoring 716 runs at 51.14 as Durham looked strong favourites for a third title in four seasons.
 But, coupled with a turn in the north-eastern weather, their challenge faded towards the end of the season as Twenty20 quarter-final and CB40 semi-final defeats added to the disappointment.

-Mustard has taken to playing Twenty20 cricket abroad in the off season.
+Mustard also played Twenty20 cricket abroad in the off season.
 He represented Barisal Burners in the Bangladesh Premier League and Mountaineers in Zimbabwe in the 2011-12 season, scoring 56 in the final to help the latter win their domestic title.
 He had hoped to play in the Pakistan Premier League, but Durham refused to endorse a No Objections Certificate amid concerns over security.

-A talented all-round sportsman, Mustard was at Manchester United for two years until he was 13 and then with Middlebrough until he was 15.
-He still plays football in the winter to keep fit.
+A talented all-round sportsman, Mustard was at Manchester United for two years until he was 13 and then with Middlesbrough until he was 15.